Chart Color Schemes

 Keysborough - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational pathways account for 22.4% of qualifications among those aged 15 years and over – advanced diplomas comprise 11.1% and certificates make up 11.3%.
-Educational participation is high, with 33.6% of residents currently enrolled in formal education as of the 2016 Census.
 This includes 10.9% in primary education, 8.7% in secondary education, and 7.1% pursuing tertiary education.
-As of 2017 data, a robust network of 9 schools operates within Keysborough - South, educating approximately 7,580 students while the area demonstrates above-average socio-educational conditions (ICSEA: 1084).
-The educational mix includes 1 primary school and 8 K-12 schools.
-As of 2016 data, the area functions as an education hub with 45.0 school places per 100 residents – significantly above the regional average of 15.5 – attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments, please refer to parent campus.
+There are nine schools operating within Keysborough - South, educating approximately 7,580 students.
+The area has above-average socio-educational conditions with an ICSEA score of 1084.
+The educational mix includes one primary school and eight K-12 schools.
+The area functions as an education hub with 45.0 school places per 100 residents, significantly above the regional average of 15.5, attracting students from surrounding communities.
+Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education